PrestaShop/prestashop-specs/content/1.7/back-office/international/taxes/add-edit-taxes.md

 ![Taxes](static/img/international-add-edit-taxes.png)

-This UI provides the ability to add customized tax or edit the existing tax of the Prestashop tax list.
+This inteface provides the ability to add customized tax or edit the existing tax of the Prestashop tax list.

 ## Navigating to the Add or Edit Taxes form

 The form can be accessed in 2 ways:

-- Adding a new Tax, Add new tax CTA button must be clicked.
+- Adding a new Tax, Add new tax button must be clicked.
 - Clicking on the Edit button of an item in the list

 ## Tax Editing form